ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-5. Can you explain cross-validation's role in addressing the bias-variance tradeoff?
+Q. Can you explain cross-validation's role in addressing the bias-variance tradeoff?

 <details><summary><b>Answer</b></summary>